MakroBoard/MakroBoard/README.md

 # MakroBoard

 MakroBoard is an open source software solution to use any device capable of displaying a website as a remote macro keyboard for your Windows / Linux / Mac PC.
-Its written in C#/dotnet for the API on the pc and the client which is also served by the c# app is written in [Dart](dart.dev) with the [Flutter](flutter.dev) framework.
+Its written in C#/dotnet for the API on the pc and the client which is also served by the c# app is written in [Dart](https://dart.dev) with the [Flutter](https://flutter.dev) framework.

 Its currently under heavy development, so only use it for testing or development

+Web and full documentation: [makroboard.app](https://makroboard.app)

 ## Installation